Korean Seasons 계절 (gyejeol)

 People find warmth in holding hands with their significant ones while sharing baked confections of love.
 Children await the surprises that the white-bearded grandpa brings in the dark night when the bells of the reindeer loudly ring.

 Winter 겨울 (gyeoul) brings hope for a new beginning indulging Koreans in its chilly rides and homecoming.
-Ice skating, skiing, grabbing a hot meal with your family, or quickly running to the convenience store to find something warm to hold are the many activities that people occupy themselves with as the world long for its hanami again to meet.
+Ice skating, skiing, grabbing a hot meal with your family, or quickly running to the convenience store to find something warm to hold are the many activities that people occupy themselves with as the world longs for its hanami again to meet.